sa2c/2022-01-17-swansea-online/index.md

 startdate: 2022-01-17      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2022-01-21        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Ed Bennett", "Michele Mesiti"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Tom Pritchard"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: []     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["e.j.bennett@swansea.ac.uk"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 ---